UNESCO's intersectoral work on Climate Change Mitigation and Adaptation

 1. Strengthening the interdisciplinary climate change knowledge base

-The first platform flagship activity will promote the continuous strengthening of the interdisciplinary climate change knowledge base, primarily involving the sound and unbiased generation and use of data, information and research concerning climate change (climate science) assessment, monitoring and early warning of relevance to climate change mitigation and adaptation.
+The first flagship activity will promote the continuous strengthening of the interdisciplinary climate change knowledge base, primarily involving the sound and unbiased generation and use of data, information and research concerning climate change (climate science) assessment, monitoring and early warning of relevance to climate change mitigation and adaptation.
 This will be integrated with UNESCO capacities in natural and social sciences, culture, education and communication to improve the resilience of Member States to climate change through national and local climate mitigation, adaptation and risk management policies based on science, local and indigenous knowledge, and ecological and sociocultural systems.

 2. Climate Change Adaptation Forum to building a local climate knowledge base to improve adaptation strategies and responses

-The platform will develop, in close cooperation with relevant UN partners, such as the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP), a UNESCO Climate Change Adaptation Forum.
+UNESCO will develop, in close cooperation with relevant UN partners, such as the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP), a UNESCO Climate Change Adaptation Forum.
 This Forum will bring together the generators of climate information (based on global and regional scientific observations and research as well as local

 observations), and potential users of information on climate variability and change, such as coastal managers, urban planners, community groups, UNESCO site managers, the agricultural and energy sectors, educators and journalists.